Michigan Honey Bee Removal - Swarm & Hive Removal - Washtenaw County & More

 Contact Us

-If you have a swarm of bees that looks like the below image, please email joekolb85@gmail.com or call or text 734-377-8720 (texting is preferred as we don’t do remove honey bee swarms full time) .
+If you have a swarm of bees that looks like the below image, please email DONE FOR SEASON or call or text DONE FOR SEASON (texting is preferred as we don’t do remove honey bee swarms full time) .
 If it is a honey bee swarm we will usually get back to you very quickly.
 When you email or text please send photos of the bee colony or swarm as we will always ask for these to make sure they are honey bees as so we know where the swarm cluster is located so we know what equipment to bring.
 We will respond as soon as possible, usually within minutes.
 Please don't try to remove the swarm yourself or use any chemicals to spray them prior to contacting us.
 If you spray the swarm and we see any sign of them being sprayed when we arrive, we will leave without removing the honey bees.

 This is what a swarm of honey bees looks like and is a photo of a swarm we removed last year.